raarts/ansible-lookup-gitlab-ci-env/README.md

 	staging_PGDB_PASSWORD
 	production_PGDB_PASSWORD

-And the ansible deployment role for the production environment will - using this ansible plugin function - create the folling variables:
+And the ansible deployment role for the production environment will - using this ansible plugin function - create the following variables:

 	PGDB_USERNAME (from common_PGDB_USERNAME)
 	PGDB_PASSSWORD (from production_PGDB_PASSWORD)